mavryk-network/mavryk-protocol/docs/alpha/plugins.rst

 Bounding the number of propagated manager operations .....................................................

-Up to Hangzhou protocol (see :doc:`../protocols/011_hangzhou`), the protocol plugin did not implement ``precheck``, so the prevalidator exclusively relies on ``apply_operation`` to classify manager operations.
-As a consequence, it could also check their total gas consumption, and thus, naturally limit the number of successfully applied/propagated operations.

-Starting with Ithaca protocol (see :doc:`../protocols/012_ithaca`), the plugin implements a lightweight classification function, called ``precheck``, that doesn't check the total gas consumption.
+The plugin implements a lightweight classification function, called ``precheck``, that doesn't check the total gas consumption.
 So with this modication and those of Mavkit 12.0, the prevalidator, would propagate any succesfully prevalidated operation.
 In order to protect nodes from potential DDoS, a new mechanism has